Jul 16 2014

 But was Van Damme really that unmarketable?
 Was it fair for studios to give up on him whenever they continued to let Keanu Reeves look confused in front of the camera?
 Is JCVD’s only current marketable skill doing splits on Volvo semi-trucks?
 I think not, and here’s five movies to justify why…

-Before Bloodsport, there was Kickboxer.
+Following on the coattails of Bloodsport was Kickboxer.
 The film used a majority of the same story beats to set up the plot; Van Damme follows a mentor who competes in an underground martial arts tournament, who only manages to be brutally beaten within an inch of his life by an unscrupulous opponent.
 Van Damme vows revenge, but must first hone his skills and gain both mental and physical strength, eventually conquering himself before he can defeat his opponent.

 The biggest difference with Kickboxer is that it comes across as much more lighthearted.
 The villain certainly growls and intimidates, but the majority of scenes focus on Van Damme acting naïve and goofy while sporting day-glo tanktops.
 He manages to play up his charm, though, and it makes for quite an appealing and fun movie.